hoxi/git-scope-pro-tests/README.md

 5. Create scope from commit
 6. **Expected**: New scope tab is created using that commit as the base
 7. Verify the scope works correctly

+### Test 25: Common Ancestor Mode

+**Objective**: Test "Only Changes Since Common Ancestor" mode to show differences between branches

+1. Ensure you're on **main** branch
+2. Create a scope named "main full" selecting **main** branch (without common ancestor mode)
+3. **Expected**: Shows all changes from main to HEAD
+4. Create another scope named "main..HEAD" selecting **main** with **Only Changes Since Common Ancestor** enabled
+5. **Expected**: Shows only changes unique to current branch since diverging from main
+6. Compare the two scopes:
+    - "main full" should show more changes
+    - "main..HEAD" should show only changes since the common ancestor
+7. Open `MathUtils.java` in the editor
+8. Switch between the two scopes
+9. **Expected**: `MathUtils.java` shows different gutter highlighting:
+    - "main full" highlights all lines different from main branch tip
+    - "main..HEAD" highlights only lines changed since common ancestor
+10. Verify the diffs shown in Change Browser differ between the two scopes

+**Success**: Common ancestor mode correctly identifies and shows only changes since the point where branches diverged

 ---